Transparency issues

 Gamecube

-Even with the above workarounds in place, the game still has a huge amount of transparency issues.
-There is no solid proof for this, but I’m inclined to believe that the majority of design and aesthetic changes in SADX were made because the port had problems displaying the original assets correctly rather than in a legitimate attempt to improve the look of the game.
-I think so because I’ve imported Dreamcast levels into SADX myself and found out that almost all levels that look different in SADX had transparency issues with their original Dreamcast designs.
+Even with the above workarounds in place, the game still has many transparency issues.
+The design and aesthetic changes in SADX are sometimes seen as a legitimate attempt to improve the game.
+However, it is entirely plausible that the only reason these changes were actually made was because the port had problems displaying the original assets correctly.
+It makes sense because almost all levels that look different in SADX had transparency issues with their original Dreamcast designs when imported to the port as-is.

 Here’s a typical SADX redesign.
 This roof had a triangle-shaped pattern in the Dreamcast version.
 In SADX the pattern was removed and the roof was made solid: